lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [TableOfContents](#T-Vsxmd-TableOfContents 'Vsxmd.TableOfContents')class.
+Initializes a new instance of the [TableOfContents](#T-Vsxmd-TableOfContents 'Vsxmd.TableOfContents') class.

 It convert the table of contents from the `memberUnits`.